-The actuarial assumptions used in the June 30, 2022 valuation are based on the results of the most recent actuarial experience studies.
-An experience study of the System's demographic assumptions was presented to the Investment Board in June 2022.
-This study included information on mortality, retirement, disability and termination rates, as well as salary trends, for the period of July 1, 2017 - June 30, 2021.
+The actuarial assumptions used in the June 30, 2023 and 2022 valuations are based on the results of the most recent actuarial experience studies.
+An experience study of IPERS's demographic assumptions was presented to the Investment Board in June 2022.
+This study included information on mortality, retirement, disability and termination rates, as well as salary trends, for the period of July 1, 2017 -June 30, 2021.
 The findings of the experience study, along with the resulting recommendations, are included in the report dated June 16, 2022.

-Several factors are considered in evaluating the actuarial assumed investment return including long-term historical data, estimates inherent in current market data, along with estimates of variability and correlations for each asset class, and in analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) were developed by IPERS's investment consultant.
+Several factors are considered in evaluating the actuarial assumed investment return including longterm historical data, estimates inherent in current market data, along with estimates of variability and correlations for each asset class, and in analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) were developed by IPERS's investment consultant.
 These ranges were combined to develop the actuarial assumed investment return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
 The actuarial assumed investment return reflects the anticipated returns on current and future plan assets and provides a discount rate to determine the present value of future benefit payments.

-Best estimates of geometic real rates of return for each major asset class included in IPERS' target asset allocation as of June 30, 2022 are shown in the following table:
+Best estimates of geometric real rates of return for each major asset class included in IPERS' target asset allocation as of June 30, 2023, are shown in the following table.

 Asset Class IPERS Target Allocation IPERS Long-Term Expected Real Rate of Return

-Domestic equity 22% 3.57%
+Domestic equity 21% 4.56%

-International equity 17.5 4.79
+International equity 16.5 6.22

-Global smart beta equity 6 4.16
+Global smart beta equity 5 5.22

-Core-plus fixed income 20 1.66
+Core-plus fixed income 23 2.69

-Public credit 4 3.77
+Public credit 3 4.38

-Cash 1 0.77
+Cash 1 1.59

-Private equity 13 7.57
+Private equity 17 10.44

-Private real assets 8.5 3.55
+Private real assets 9 3.88

-Private credit 8 3.63
+Private credit 4.5 4.60

 Total 100% =

 IPERS - Discount Rate.
-The discount rate used to measure the TPL is 7 percent.
+The discount rate used to measure the Total Pension Liability (TPL) is 7 percent.
 The projection of cash flows used to determine the discount rate assumed that contributions from employees and employers will be made at contractually required rates, which are set by the Contribution Rate Funding Policy and derived from the actuarial valuation.
 Based on those assumptions, IPERS' fiduciary net position is projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the actuarial assumed investment return was applied to all periods of projected benefit payments to determine the TPL.